Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 where $I_0(z)$ is the modified Bessel function of the first kind with order zero, $\sigma$ is the standard deviation of the real and imaginary Gaussian noise components in Fourier space (\iid real and imaginary parts), $r$ is the observed modulus of the signal, i.e., $\Modbig (\ft y_k)$ in the BIFS formulation, and $\rho$ is the noise-free modulus, $\Modbig (\ft x_k)$.

 Note that in the Rician likelihood, the standard deviation of each of the real and imaginary components is the $\sigma$ parameter of the Rician distribution.
 Therefore, by obtaining an estimate of the noise level in image space, the $\sigma$ parameter over Fourier space can itself be estimated by dividing the estimated standard deviation of the noise in image space by $4$.
-The corresponding likelihood for the argument takes the form \citep{gudbjartsson1995rician,rowe2004complex}:
+The corresponding likelihood for the argument is not explicitly required for MAP estimation (see Section~\ref{argMAP}) but for completeness we include here \citep{gudbjartsson1995rician,rowe2004complex}:

 where $\psi \in [-\pi, \pi)$ is the observed argument of the signal, $\Argbig (\ft y_k)$, and $\theta \in [-\pi, \pi)$ is the noise-free argument, $\Argbig (\ft x_k)$.